 Maame Aba is a Ghanaian writer and genre-fiction enthusiast.
 A former broadcaster, she works primarily as manager of flipped eye’s social media, but also doubles as assistant to director and senior editor, Nii Ayikwei Parkes.
 Maame Aba acts as a key coordinator for all flipped eye’s anthology projects, supervises production and liaises with US retail partners such as Greenlight Bookstore and Strand Books in New York.

 Shamin Kisakye is a project manager, avid allotment gardener and aspiring urbanist.
 She’s worked with a diverse group of clients ranging from household names such as Nike and Converse to the Trussell Trust Foodbank.
 Her love for arts and culture is heavily influenced and informed by the community that sustains it.
-Surrounded by, as well as working alongside a diverse network of artists, promoters, label heads and cultural content makers, she’s excited to get stuck in with the #FEcrew.
+Surrounded by, as well as working alongside a diverse network of artists, promoters, label heads and cultural content makers, she gives the #FECrew a whole new energy.

 Press & Editorial Officer